-It has been realized in recent years that non-central heavy ion collisions are also affected by other interesting effects such as a strong electromagnetic field~\cite{Voronyuk:2011jd,Deng:2012pc} and vorticity field~\cite{STAR:2017ckg}.
-For example, a significant fraction of the initial total angular momentum of a non-central heavy ion collision is deposited into the created dense matter and thus creates a global vorticity field, which leads to global polarization of hyperons and vector mesons that have been observed ~\cite{Liang:2004ph, STAR:2017ckg, ALICE:2019aid}.
+It has been realized in recent years that non-central heavy ion collisions are affected by other interesting effects such as a strong electromagnetic field~\cite{Voronyuk:2011jd,Deng:2012pc} and vorticity field~\cite{STAR:2017ckg}.
+For example, a significant fraction of the initial total angular momentum in a non-central heavy ion collision is deposited into the created dense matter and thus creates a global vorticity field, which leads to global polarization of hyperons and spin alignment of vector mesons that have been observed ~\cite{Liang:2004ph,STAR:2017ckg,ALICE:2019aid}.
 Since we find that the left-right $v_2$ splitting is mostly due to $v_1$, it will be interesting to study how the vorticity field affects the development of $v_1$ and consequently the $v_2$ splitting~\cite{Chen:2021wiv}.
-Note that the global vorticity field and $v_1$ share several similarities, e.g., the magnitude is usually larger at larger rapidities, and they both have a left-right asymmetry.
+Note that the global vorticity field and $v_1$ share several similarities; e.g., the magnitude is usually larger at larger rapidities, and they both have a left-right antisymmetry.

-More generally, it is important to study the relationships among anisotropic flows of different orders, the electromagnetic field, and the vorticity field.
+More generally, it will be useful to study the correlations and relationships among anisotropic flows, the electromagnetic field, and the vorticity field.
 For example, the splitting of charm and anti-charm directed flows has been proposed as a result of the electromagnetic field~\cite{Das:2016cwd}.
-The rotation of the created matter has also shown to affect the flow pattern, especially the directed flow~\cite{Csernai:2011qq}.
-The dynamics that generates $v_1$ is quite complicated, as $v_1$ depends on the equation of state, mean-field potentials, particle rescatterings, shadowing from spectator nucleons, and the tilt of the created matter in the $x{-}z$ plane~\cite{Snellings:1999bt,Zhang:2018wlk,Nara:2016phs}.
+The rotation of the created matter has also been shown to affect the flow pattern, especially the directed flow~\cite{Csernai:2011qq}.
+The dynamics that generates $v_1$ is quite complicated, as $v_1$ depends on the equation of state, mean-field potentials, particle rescatterings, shadowing from spectator nucleons, and the tilt of the created matter in the $x{-}z$ plane ~\cite{Snellings:1999bt,Zhang:2018wlk,Nara:2016phs}.
 On the other hand, $v_2$ depends on the geometry of the created matter in the $x{-}y$ plane.
-Therefore, the left-right $v_2$ splitting is sensitive to the three-dimensional geometry and dynamics of the dense matter.
+Therefore, the left-right $v_2$ splitting reflects the three-dimensional geometry and dynamical evolution of the dense matter.